JustAnImageHosting/IMG/README.md

-# IMG
+# WP Media Folder
-An Image Hosting Based On The WordPress.
+An Image Hosting Storage For WordPress.